 1. The Air Conditioner is Too Loud

 Like most shorter campers, there is a single roof air unit that is situated in the kitchen area, directly over the dinette and sink.
 We have joked that, when running, the unit sounds like a jet engine.
 It's so loud that trying to speak to each other at a regular volume is impossible.
 Forget about watching TV, because the ceiling speakers flank the A/C unit, so even with the volume at full blast you cannot hear it.
-It's so annoying that we try to survive without running it at all as often as possible, and opt for opening the windows and running the roof fans instead.
+It's so annoying that we try to survive without running it at all as often as possible, and opt for opening the windows and running the roof fans instead; it really seems like the owners of this camper need to hire services like the HVAC repair in Farmer City, IL or a professional that has undergone hvac training to control this noise as I'm sure we're not the only one getting frustrated about this.
+This camper is screaming the new for new ac services.
 Summers in the south are so hot, however, that we have never made it through a trip without needing to run the unit to keep the inside a bearable temperature.
 Without it, think about how hot it gets in a parked car, even with the windows open.
 We have had the unit serviced, thinking maybe something is out of alignment, but nope... roof units are just noisy monsters.
 What's worse is that if the unit is on, the fan (which is what is so noisy) blows constantly.
 Though there is a thermostat, the fan keeps blowing whether or not the air is being cooled.
 It drives us nuts and this is the biggest complaint we have about this camper.
 Larger RV's will often have ducted air units and when/if we ever upgrade to a larger camper, a ducted system will be at the top of our list of must haves.

 2. Murphy Bed is Uncomfortable